vinicius-shk/project-solar-system/README.md

 This project is a web application that provides information about our space missions to the solar system.
 The application is built with JavaScript and React, styled with vanilla CSS.

+You can check a deployed version of this project <a href="vinicius-shk-project-solar-system.vercel.app">here</a>

 ## Installation

 To install the project's dependencies, run the following command: